How to Start a Coffee Roasting Business

 A coffee roasting business roasts green coffee beans to mild, medium, or dark for different flavors.
-They sell the roasted coffee beans online to individuals at places like farmer’s markets, coffee shops, grocery stores, or retailers that sell specialty coffee.
+They sell the roasted coffee beans online to individuals at places like farmer’s markets, online, local coffee shops, grocery stores, or retailers that sell specialty coffee.

 According to Statista, the market size of the roasted coffee industry by revenue is $66,623.7 million in 2021 and is expected to grow 5.88% per year through 2025.
 Revenue generated per person averages $200.12 per year.

 According to IBIS World, the rising elderly population will increase the demand for coffee in the future.
 The price of coffee beans is expected to increase, but that price is very volatile and changes due to climate changes and the volatility of the U.S. dollar.
-Trends in what customers are demanding in roasted coffee in terms of flavor are always changing as well, so it’s important to keep up with what’s happening in the market.
+Trends in what coffee drinkers are demanding in roasted coffee in terms of flavor are always changing as well, so it’s important to keep up with what’s happening in the market.

 Your target market will be people who love coffee and coffee shops and cafes.
 In addition to targeting individuals, you can also consider private labeling coffee to local coffee shops.

 Skills, Experience, and Education Useful in Running a Coffee Roasting Business

 There are several specific skills that you will need to open a coffee roasting business.

 - Experience.
 Experience roasting coffee in any setting will be invaluable.

 - Creativity.
 You will need to make your product stand out, so you need to be creative in both your roasting and your marketing.

 - Business knowledge and experience.
 You will need to have some basic knowledge of marketing, finance/accounting, and human resources.